sfarrens/presentations/_posts/0000-01-07-documentation.md

 > Now that we have a stable and tested code, we need to make sure users understand how to run it and developers understand how to contribute to it.

-> There are two main places this needs to be done: a `README.md` file and *API* documentation.
+> There are two main places this needs to be done: a *README* file and *API* documentation.

 --

-> The `README.md` is a *Markdown* file and serves as the entry point for the repository.
-It should be provide concise details on how to install and run the code along with the scope it covers.
+> The *README* is usually a *Markdown* file (`README.md`)[$^{12}$](#/11/13) and serves as the entry point for the repository.
+It should provide concise details on how to install and run the code along with the scope it covers.
 A good `README.md` could be the difference between someone using your code or not.

 > GitHub and GitLab both offer the option to initialise a repository with a `README.md`.

 --

-> The API (Application Programming Interface) documention explains how to use the various components that make up your code (i.e. functions, classes, and other objects).
+> The *API* (Application Programming Interface) documention explains how to use the various components that make up your code (i.e. functions, classes, and other objects).
 This is extremely useful for other developers, but also for users if your code acts as a library (like e.g. [Numpy](https://numpy.org/)).

 --